dodoflyaway/dodoflyaway/README.md

 - 👋 Hi, I’m @dodoflyaway
 - 👀 I’m interested in python and data science
-- 🌱 I’m currently learning algos,data science, iam a begginer
+- 🌱 I’m currently learning algos,data science, iam a beginner
-- 💞️ I’m looking to collaborate on any projects to gain experince
+- 💞️ I’m looking to collaborate on any projects to gain experience
-- 📫 How to reach me munis002@gmail.com
+- 📫 How to reach me munis002@gmail.com or  munisc18@gmail.com

 <!---
 dodoflyaway/dodoflyaway is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.